1 free admission to the pool

 Is it mandatory to buy a €2 card?

-I already have a hands-free card.
-Can I use it this summer?
+I already have a hands-free card, can I use it this summer?

-The wood sled (new for 2026)
+The forest luge (new for 2026)

-What is the wood sled?
+What is the forest luge?

-Where can I buy my sled rides?
+Where can I buy my luge tickets?

-The meadow sled
+The meadow luge

-How does the meadow sled work?
+How does the meadow luge work?

 Payment and refunds

-At the ticket office: cash, VISA and MASTERCARD bank cards, checks, ANCV holiday vouchers and ANCV e-connect.
-Online, payments can be made by: Visa and Mastercard bank cards (as well as Apple Pay and Google Pay), ANCV Connect holiday vouchers.
+At the ticket office: Cash, VISA and MASTERCARD bank cards, checks, ANCV holiday vouchers and ANCV e-connect.
+Online, payments can be made by: Visa and Mastercard bank cards (as well as Apple Pay and Google Pay) ANCV Connect holiday vouchers.

 Can I get a refund for my card at the end of my stay?

-No, any started card cannot be refunded.
+No, any card that has been used cannot be refunded.

 Do you accept holiday vouchers?

-Do you accept ANCV sport vouchers?
+Do you accept ANCV sports vouchers?

-Do you accept American Express cards?
+Do you accept American Express?

-The mountain is for sharing
+The mountain is shared

 What advice should I follow before going hiking?